Oh, our cats have us so well-trained, don’t they?

 Cats seem to train us to feed them regularly at their demands for a few reasons.
 Your cat is all about cleanliness, and they’re all about freshness, too.
 If that food has been sitting out, your finicky cat might not want to eat it simply because it’s not fresh enough for their high standards.

-There are a few more other reasons, though, for your cat’s demand of food.
+There are a few more other reasons, though, for your cat’s demand for food.
 Think about the bowl that you are using to feed them, and now consider your cat’s whiskers which are embedded 4x as deep as their fur.
 These wispy receptors on their face are highly sensitive to touch, and your cat won’t want to shove their face deep to get food out and risk the discomfort.
+Cats are the connoisseurs of comfort, remember?

 But, I will say, although we do not have a cute obsession with fat humans, many of us have an obsession with fat cats.
 The more to love, some might think.
 But with feline obesity steadily on the rise, overfeeding your cat is actually doing more harm than good.
 So, don’t give in to the temptation.
 Make kitty work for those treats.
 That way, the two of you will have more time on this earth together.